 The National Weather Service has issued wind chill warnings from today through Thursday, and the Weather Channel is forecasting that the deep freeze will continue through the week as more cold air comes down from Canada to "reamplify" the chill.
 (To paraphrase Jimi Hendrix, "and the wind cries, 'Sorry!' ")

 If you rely on your car to get you from place to place, it's important to realize that it is affected by the cold, too.
-Fortunately, it can't feel the wind chill, but there are still things to keep in mind to make sure it starts up properly in the cold, including making sure that your car's battery and charging system are all functioning properly.
+Fortunately, it can't feel the wind chill, but there are still good ideas to keep in mind to make sure its engine starts up properly in the cold, including making sure that your car's battery and charging system are all functioning properly.
+Once started, allow the engine to fully warm up before driving.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.